Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 * joystick_x[2] - down
 * joystick_x[3] - up

-Analog joysticks are supported by connecting joystick_analog_x.
+Analog joysticks are supported by connecting joystick_l_analog_x.
 The values are analog -127..+127, Y: [15:8], X: [7:0] .
-Depending on how you want to use the values, you may need to renormalize them. -128 is omitted so it is easier to invert the direction.
+Depending on how you want to use the values, you may need to renormalize them. -128 is omitted so it is easier to invert the direction. l is the left joystick, r is the right joystick on a playstation style controller.

 Paddles - paddle_x - are input devices that have a range from 0 to 255.
 They do not spin fully.